PaddlePaddle/ERNIE/docs/source/Unsloth_ERNIE_4_5_VL_28B_A3B.md

 ```
 ### Conclusion

-You now have a complete production-grade pipeline for fine-tuning ERNIE_4.5-VL-28B using Unsloth — from dataset design to training, inference, and deployment.
+You now have a complete, production-grade pipeline for fine-tuning ERNIE-4.5-VL-28B using Unsloth, covering dataset design, training, inference, and deployment.

-This workflow enables efficient VL training on limited hardware while preserving the model’s full multimodal reasoning capabilities.
+This workflow enables efficient multimodal training on limited hardware while preserving the model’s full reasoning capabilities.